Directors & Management

 Holmes is also an experienced human resource practitioner with extensive labour relations, employee engagement, recruitment and retention experience.

-Marlene Williams - Executive Director
+Marlene Williams - Director of Membership Services

 Marlene has worked as the Executive Director of BCSLA for 9 years.
 In her role Marlene works with the members to provide educational and development opportunities in the senior living sector.
 She networks with industry colleagues, sister associations across Canada and various branches of the provincial government as required on behalf of BCSLA members.